Jighi

-Jighi (جيغي, also Romanized as Jīghī; also known as Jaghi and Jīqī) is a village in Sardaran Rural District, in the Central District of Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 505, in 122 families.
+Jighi (جيغي) (Note: Also romanized as Jīghī; also known as Jaghi and Jīqī) is a village in Sardaran Rural District of the Central District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 505 in 122 households.
+The following census in 2011 counted 615 people in 173 households.
+The 2016 census measured the population of the village as 569 people in 174 households.